Web apps have become so complex that they're unsafe to use, researchers say

 However, the existence of that access token, and the fact that it's not "bound" to any specific online service, means that phishers who get the token can get into your account without your email address, username or password.
 Two-factor authentication (2FA), also known as multi-factor authentication (MFA) won't stop the attack.

 "The target is no longer the username or password," said Hwong.
-"What you want is the session token, It's already been blessed.
-No MFA.
-Session tokens generally last an hour, but then you get a refresh token, so it lasts indefinitely.
+"What you want is the session token.
+It's already been blessed Session tokens generally last an hour, but then you get a refresh token, so it lasts indefinitely.
 You basically have a permanent credential that has bypassed MFA."

 'More complex, less useful and less secure'

 The first version of OAuth contained many security safeguards.
-But in OAuth 2.0, released in 2012, many of those safeguards were removed in order to make the protocol easier to implement and use.
+But in OAuth 2.0, finalized in 2012, many of those safeguards were removed in order to make the protocol easier to implement and use.

 These changes led OAuth specification writer Eran Hammer to resign from the development team and write an angry blog post charging that "when compared with OAuth 1.0, the 2.0 specification is more complex, less interoperable, less useful, more incomplete, and most importantly, less secure."